friendly-bits/geoblocker-bash/README.md

 https://github.com/mivk/ip-country/blob/master/get-ripe-ips
 So it's basically a fork.
 It can be used separately from this collection, as it does its own pre-requisite checks and input validation and accepts arguments.
-- Gets country IP addresses from RIPE and compiles them into separate ipv4 and ipv6 plain lists
+- Fetches ipv4 subnets from RIPE for a given country, validates them and compiles them into a list
 - Attempts to determine local ipv4 subnet for the main network interface and adds that to the end of the list
+- Writes the resulting list to a plaintext file

 **The apply script**:
 - Creates or updates a named ipset from a user-specified file (which should contain a plain ipv4 subnets list).
 - Sets default policy on INPUT and FORWARD iptables chains to DROP
-- Then creates iptables rules that allow connection from subnets included in the ipset (ipv4 only).
+- Then creates iptables rules that allow connection from subnets included in the ipset.

 It also can be used separately from this collection, as it does its own pre-requisite checks and input validation and accepts arguments.

 **The validate_cron_schedule script** is used by the install script.
-It accepts cron schedule expression and attempts to make sure that it complies with format that cron expects.
+It accepts cron schedule expression and attempts to make sure that it complies with the format that cron expects.

 **Prerequisites**:
-- Linux running systemd (tested on Debian, may or may not work on other distributions)
+- Linux running systemd (tested on Debian, should work on any Debian derivative, may or may not work on other distributions)
 - Root access
 - iptables (default firewall on most linux distributions)
 - standard linux tools including awk, sed, grep